secwexen/secwexen/README.md

 I am a cybersecurity expert specializing in ethical hacking, digital defense, and vulnerability assessment.
 My primary focus is on proactively identifying and mitigating risks before they can be exploited by malicious actors.
 I am strongly committed to safeguarding digital assets and anticipating adversarial tactics to remain one step ahead.

 In addition to my cybersecurity expertise, I have a solid background in software development.
 I design and implement **Python-based** tools for automation, **threat intelligence**, and **SIEM optimization**.
 By integrating **security and software engineering**, I deliver efficient, resilient, and intelligent defense solutions.

-I've been pursuing this journey with passion since 2022.

 ## Quick Signal